Symptoms of Vein Disease

 Including burning and itching sensations

 Leg pain is caused by venous reflux (insufficiency) in many patients.
-Over time, patients often experience the gradual onset of leg pain in one form or another.
+Over time, patients experience the gradual onset of leg pain in one form or another.
 Some describe their leg pain as a dull ache or throbbing.
 Others describe a pressure sensation in the lower leg.
 Many experience muscle cramping, especially at night.
 Some describe their leg pain as heaviness.

 Including nighttime cramps